 - 7. A category D class rating is a self contained class rating not necessarily related to a specific aircraft, engine or other component.
 The D1 Non Destructive Testing (NDT) rating is only necessary for an approved maintenance organisation that carries out NDT as a particular task for another organisation.
 A maintenance organisation approved with a class rating in A or B or C category may carry out NDT on products it is maintaining subject to the maintenance organisation exposition containing NDT procedures, without the need for a D1 class rating. - 8.
-In the case of maintenance organisations approved in accordance with Annex II (Part-145), category A class ratings are subdivided into 'Base' or 'Line' maintenance.
-Such an organisation may be approved for either 'Base' or 'Line' maintenance or both.
-It should be noted that a 'Line' facility located at a main base facility requires a 'Line' maintenance approval. - 9.
 The limitation section is intended to give the competent authorities the flexibility to customise the approval to any particular organisation.
 Ratings shall be mentioned on the approval only when appropriately limited.
-The table referred to in point 13 specifies the types of limitation possible.
+The table referred to in point 12 specifies the types of limitation possible.
 Whilst maintenance is listed last in each class rating it is acceptable to stress the maintenance task rather than the aircraft or engine type or manufacturer, if this is more appropriate to the organisation (an example could be avionic systems installations and related maintenance).
-Such mention in the limitation section indicates that the maintenance organisation is approved to carry out maintenance up to and including this particular type/task. - 10.
-When reference is made to series, type and group in the limitation section of class A and B, series means a specific type series such as Airbus 300 or 310 or 319 or Boeing 737-300 series or RB211-524 series or Cessna 150 or Cessna 172 or Beech 55 series or continental O-200 series etc; type means a specific type or model such as Airbus 310-240 type or RB 211-524 B4 type or Cessna 172RG type; any number of series or types may be quoted; group means for example Cessna single piston engine aircraft or Lycoming non-supercharged piston engines etc. - 11.
-When a lengthy capability list is used which could be subject to frequent amendment, then such amendment may be in accordance with the indirect approval procedure referred to in points M.A.604(c) and M.B.606(c) or 145.A.70(c) and 145.B.40, as applicable. - 12.
+Such mention in the limitation section indicates that the maintenance organisation is approved to carry out maintenance up to and including this particular type/task. - 9.
+When reference is made to series, type and group in the limitation section of class A and B, series means a specific type series such as Cessna 150 or Cessna 172 or Beech 55 series or continental O-200 series etc; type means a specific type or model such as Cessna 172RG type; any number of series or types may be quoted; group means for example Cessna single piston engine aircraft or Lycoming non-supercharged piston engines, etc. - 10.
+When a lengthy capability list is used which could be subject to frequent amendments, then such amendments may be performed in accordance with the indirect approval procedure referred to in points M.A.604(c) and M.B.606(c). - 11.
 A maintenance organisation which employs only one person to both plan and carry out all maintenance can only hold a limited scope of approval rating.
 The maximum permissible limits are:

-CLASS RATING LIMITATION CLASS AIRCRAFT RATING A2 AEROPLANES 5700 KG AND BELOW PISTON ENGINE 5700 KG AND BELOW CLASS AIRCRAFT RATING A3 HELICOPTERS SINGLE PISTON ENGINE 3175 KG AND BELOW CLASS AIRCRAFT RATING A4 AIRCRAFT OTHER THAN A1, A2 AND A3 NO LIMITATION CLASS ENGINES RATING B2 PISTON LESS THAN 450 HP CLASS COMPONENTS RATING OTHER THAN COMPLETE ENGINES OR APU'S. C1 TO C22 AS PER CAPABILITY LIST CLASS SPECIALISED D1 NDT NDT METHOD(S) TO BE SPECIFIED.
+CLASS RATING LIMITATION CLASS AIRCRAFT RATING A2 AEROPLANES 5700 KG AND BELOW PISTON ENGINE 5700 KG AND BELOW CLASS AIRCRAFT RATING A3 HELICOPTERS SINGLE PISTON ENGINE 3175 KG AND BELOW CLASS AIRCRAFT RATING A4 AIRCRAFT OTHER THAN A1, A2 AND A3 NO LIMITATION CLASS ENGINES RATING B2 PISTON LESS THAN 450 HP CLASS COMPONENTS OTHER THAN COMPLETE ENGINES OR APUs.
+C1 TO C22 AS PER CAPABILITY LIST CLASS SPECIALISED D1 NDT NDT METHOD(S) TO BE SPECIFIED.

-It should be noted that such an organisation may be further limited by the competent authority in the scope of approval dependent upon the capability of the particular organisation.
+It should be noted that such an organisation may be further limited by the competent authority in the terms of approval depending on the capability of the particular organisation.

-13. Table
+12. Table